How to Break Bad News to Patients

 In the past, the focus in medical training placed more value on technical proficiency than on communication skills.
 Therefore, due to the lack of training in these skills, many physicians felt unprepared for the difficulty of breaking bad news.
 Consequently, this feeling of unpreparedness leads the physicians to be increasingly uncertain and uncomfortable.
 The observed consequence is a disengagement of physicians from situations in which they have to deliver bad news.
 Moreover, like Dr. Vandekieft, assistant director of the Palliative Care Education and Research Program at Michigan State University, said: “A physician’s attitude and communication skills play a crucial role in how well patients cope when they receive bad news” (Vandekieft, 1976).

-These cumulative effects bring us to one obvious conclusion: breaking bad news is an important skill to have and it needs to be trained.
-Learning and developing this specific communication skills will make the physician less uncomfortable when announcing bad news, which in turn increases the satisfaction of the patient and his or her family (Ellis & Tattershal, 1999).
+These cumulative effects bring us to one obvious conclusion: breaking bad news is an important skill to have.
+Learning and developing this specific communication skills will make the physician less uncomfortable when announcing bad news.
+This in turn increases the satisfaction of the patient and his or her family (Ellis & Tattershal, 1999).
 Without much surprise, multiple studies have demonstrated that focused educational initiatives ameliorate student skills in delivering bad news (Cushing et Al. 1995, Garg et Al., 1997 and Vetto et Al., 1999).

 How to Deliver Bad News?